The United Arab Emirates is a federation made up of seven emirates, situated on the eastern side of the Arabian Peninsula.

 OVERALL RISK : LOW

-United Arab Emirates is a very safe country to travel to.
-Many say that it is among the safest countries in the world, and it is also ranked 31st on the ranking of the safest and most dangerous countries.
-Overall, safety should not be an issue if you plan on traveling to UAE.
+The United Arab Emirates is a very safe country to travel to.
+Many say that it is among the safest countries in the world, and it is also ranked 31st in the ranking of the safest and most dangerous countries.
+Overall, safety should not be an issue if you plan on traveling to the UAE.

 TRANSPORT & TAXIS RISK : MEDIUM

 There is some risk of an accident happening while you are on the road.
 Driving off-road is definitely not recommended since it can lead to dangerous accidents.
 Be sure that your vehicle is well-equipped and that you have enough water with you.